boozallen/sdp-libraries/docs/contributing/index.md

 ```

 This will produce a folder of the library name with the library structure described above stubbed out.
-Information for developing a new library can be found in [Create a New Library](./create-new-library/) page.
+Information for developing a new library can be found on the [Create a New Library](./create-new-library.md) page.

 ## Documentation